koush/docs.scrypted.app/camera-verification.md

 ## Continue Setup

-If the camera should have a functional stream and motion sensor, continue on to the [Platform](/platforms.md) or [Scrypted NVR](/scrypted-nvr/) setup.
+After verifying the camera stream and motion sensor functionality, continue on to the [Platform](/platforms.md) or [Scrypted NVR](/scrypted-nvr/) setup.